 I used KeePass for years.
 Then 1Password.
 Then Bitwarden.
-All decent tools, but they always felt… like too much.
-Too much UI, too many features, too much hassle to integrate properly into my workflow.
+All decent tools, but every one of them felt like too much.
+Too much UI, too many features, too much friction to wire into the way I actually work.
+Every time I reached for a password I was reaching across an app boundary, and that small interruption added up.

 What is pass?